captbaritone/grats/README.md

 ## Example

 See `example-server/` in the repo root for a working example.
 Here we run the static analysis at startup time.
 Nice for development, but not ideal for production where you would want to cache the schema and write it to disk for other tools to see.

+# FAQ

 ## Why not to use TypeScript First GraphQL?